leonstafford/coding-test-advertising-settings/README.md

 OK, so having some experience in WP admin development, but not for Gutenberg/block editor yet, I'll be looking at some established themes/plugins for how they're approaching.
 I'll create this as a plugin, so will have Composer and implement tools I usually use for code quality/styling.
 The custom panel should be done in ReactJS, so will want to get up to speed on how those are arranged, with I assume some custom components, which I can unit test.
 Bonus points should all be achievable.
 I have my own [local WP environment project](https://lokl.dev), but in order to use the same for local dev and a public test site, I'll lean towards a `docker-composer.yml` and spin up on a Sydney instance in my Vultr account.

 Assuming to add permanance to the controls via Post Meta.
 Assuming to use some kind of frontend build tool like WebPack and Jest for testing.

+Borrowing `composer.json` from [leonstafford/wp2static](https://github.com/leonstafford), as it's my most up to date one.
+Decided a namespace for the plugin.
+More notes in commits.